 The victims of the data breach would have the right to claim compensation so long as the breach causes them to suffer.
 We will explain how data breaches can happen and how to make a data breach claim for compensation later in this guide.
 What’s more, we will review the Flagship Housing Association data breach.

 We could help you if you wish to make a data breach claim for compensation.
 Contact us today for your free consultation.
-Our personal injury solicitors could start working on your case if we can see you have a formidable claim.
+Our personal injury solicitors could start working on your case on a No Win No Fee basis if we can see you have a formidable claim.

 What are the benefits of working with Accident Claims UK?